mar-kan/semantics_check_for_minijava/README.md

 The offsets for a program are printed only in successfully evaluated programs.

-Directory <symbols> contains the classes that were created to store and access the data of the input files.
+Directory <symbols> contains the classes that were created for the symbol tables.
 It contains:

     class AllClasses with the list of all the classes encountered, the main class and the main class' name. class ClassData which contains every info related to a class. class MethodData which contains every info related to a method. class Variable data which stores the name and type of a variable.

-There are 2 visitors:
+There are 2 visitors (in package myVisitors):

-    The first one stores all the classes, methods and variables that are encountered in the classes created in package symbols.
+    The first one stores all the classes, methods and variables that are encountered in each program, in the classes created in package symbols.
 It also evaluates all declarations.
-For convenience, the scope is passed as a second argument of the visitors, to know where to store anything.
+For convenience, the scope is passed as a second argument of the visitor functions, to know where to store anything.

-    The second one evaluates all the expressions of the program inputed.
-For convenience, most visitor functions about expressions and statements return their type.
+    The second one evaluates all the other expressions of the programs inputed.
+For convenience, most visitor functions return their type.

+Package evaluators was created to help with the evaluations of the visitors.

 -----------------